Andresmup/github-foundations/04_API_&_SDK/Readme.md

 This approach reduces the likelihood of over-fetching or under-fetching data, ensuring a more optimal use of bandwidth.

-It's an own sintax languaje.
+Its has its own sintax languaje.
 An example is requesting all your repo.

 ```gql
 {